Unitarity, clock dependence and quantum recollapse in quantum cosmology

-Because of its more democratic treatment of different clocks this approach is often seen as preferable to the type of reduced quantisation we have used so far, where a particular clock is singled out.
+Because of its more democratic treatment of different clocks this approach is often seen as preferable to the type of quantisation we have used so far, where a particular clock is singled out.

 We mentioned earlier that the Dirac quantisation of a model very similar to ours (the only difference being that $\lambda>0$ is a fixed parameter) was studied in \cite{Pawlowski2011}.
 In this work, the Hamiltonian constraint was required to be self-adjoint on the kinematical Hilbert space, which led to a boundary condition at $v=\infty$ and a recollapse of the universe similar to our results here.
 The physical inner product used in \cite{Pawlowski2011} is constructed using a group averaging procedure in a representation different from the one used in this paper, but one might expect the resulting inner product to be equivalent to the inner product (\ref{phi-inner-prod}) modulo the issue of positive definiteness which we discussed earlier; in simpler systems such as a relativistic particle group averaging leads to an inner product of Klein--Gordon form (see e.g.~\cite{Hoehn2018b}).